DigiWill-dhbw/Documentation/UC/reset_passwort.md

 # 4. Preconditions

-The user has received an email with a password reset link
+User has an email with a link

 # 5. Postconditions